Diamond Drift

 The pattern owes a lot to Art Deco metalwork, where diamonds were a standard motif for railings, grilles, and inlay panels, and to the harlequin diamond fields of older textile and tile work.
 What gives this version its character is the small variation — the geometry is exact, but the rhythm isn’t mechanical.

-At jewelry scale, a single tile becomes a pendant or earring.
+At jewelry scale, a smaller piece of this field becomes a pendant or earring.
 The tilt that runs across an architectural panel collapses into the angle of one piece of metal against the body.

 The same patience that fills a pendant fills a panel.